moallafatmaocto/fss-multiclass/README.md

 ### The FSS-dataset

-The FSS dataset is a 1000 class dataset with 10 images per class described in **the original paper**.
+The FSS dataset ([link to download](https://drive.google.com/file/d/16TgqOeI_0P41Eh3jWQlxlRXG9KIqtMgI/view)) is a 1000 class dataset with 10 images per class described in [**the original paper**](https://arxiv.org/pdf/1907.12347.pdf).
 In order to train on this dataset:

 1) Split dataset into train and test (760 for train / 240 for test):
 ```